RonanC/Countdown-Letters-Game-Solver/README.md

 I've talked about the pre-processing and algorithms above.
 I mentioned how many calculations my permutations algorithm takes.

-Here I will go through the time each algorithm takes, and how much CPU and memory each uses.
+Here I will go through the sorted word dictionary algorithm since it is my champion algorithm.
-If no algorithm is mentioned then I am speaking about he sorted word dictionary.

 If the show flag is set to 1, an if statement will show the output of the letters, found anagrams, and number of attempts.
 When running the algorithm for the defaulted 1000 times this if statement is ran each time.